Rice-MECE-Capstone-Projects/SwitchMCU/F25_core/verification/README.md

 CORE - RTL files used in core implementation CORE_SMOKE - Framework used specifically for running core smoke test

+### NOTE FOR BELOW INSTRUCTIONS

+If the project is new on this machine and you get “library work not found”, do in the Transcript once:

+        vlib work
+        vmap work work
+        --> Compile All again

 ## TOP_CORE — Full RISC-V Core System Test Environment

 TOP_CORE contains the infrastructure required to run full RISC-V programs on the RTL core using BRAM-based instruction and data memory models.